What Does Contingent Mean in Real Estate? Breaking Down the Basics

 Sellers face unique challenges with contingent offers.
 To mitigate risks:

-1. Evaluate Contingency Clauses: Work with your agent to assess the buyer’s likelihood of satisfying contingencies.
+Evaluate Contingency Clauses: Assess the buyer's likelihood of satisfying each contingency.

-3. Negotiate Flexibly: Sometimes minor adjustments (like an extended timeline) can help secure a successful sale.
+Negotiate Flexibly: Minor adjustments like extended timelines can help secure the sale.